 PUBLICATION MISCONDUCT: Plagiarism and other publication misconduct, fabrication (picture as well), falsification, a duplicate submission, redundant publication, multiple submission, selective and misleading reporting, selective and misleading referencing are liable to strict action.
 All publication misconducts are dealt with first asking for an explanation from the corresponding author and then from all other authors.
 In case of non-response or unsatisfactory response from the authors, the manuscript is rejected if unpublished and retracted if published.
 Due notice of retraction will be given in print and on the website.
 The authors will be blacklisted for further submissions and considerations at the journal.
 The authors’ Institutional Head will also be informed of the misconduct and relevant action in such a case.

 ARTICLE PUBLISHING CHARGES: JSMDC is an open-access journal and levies an article processing fee of PKR.
-2000/- for the original research article.
+5000/- for the original research article/review article/case report/photo essay.
 The journal will charge an article publishing fee of PKR.
-13000/- for original research article and PKR.
-2000/- for review article/case report/photo essay upon acceptance of the submitted article.
+10000/- for original research article upon acceptance of the submitted article.
 A non-refundable bank draft in favor of Sharif Medical & Dental College A/C No. 15800002100303, HBL SECT branch should be sent via TCS to the editor JSMDC.

 AUTHORSHIP CRITERIA: The ICMJE recommends that authorship is based on the following 4 criteria: a) substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work, b) drafting the work or revising it critically for important intellectual content, c) final approval of the version to be published, d) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 Each author must sign a statement attesting that he or she fulfills authorship criteria of the uniform requirements.
 Up to six authors are allowed in a single-institution study.
 In a multi-institution and international collaborative research, the Editorial Board shall guide on an individual case basis.
 JSMDC strongly discourages gift authorship.
-The journal discourages the submission of more than one article dealing with related aspects of the same study.
 The author’s certification proforma (available on the website) should be filled and submitted along with the manuscript.